 Edith of Wessex, sister of King Harold II was the daughter of the powerful Earl Godwine of Wessex and his wife Gytha, the daughter of Thorkell Sprakaleg.

-Gytha was sister of Ulf, a Danish earl who was King Canute's brother-in-law.
+Gytha was the sister of Ulf, a Danish earl who was King Canute's brother-in-law.
 Godwin was the son of Wulfnoth Cild, thegn of Sussex, a direct male line descendant of King Alfred the Great's elder brother, Ethelred I. Edith was therefore of mixed Saxon and Danish descent, her father Godwine was a retainer in the entourage of King Ethelred the Unready's son, Athelstan, who rose to power during the reign of King Canute.

 The young Edith was educated at the royal Abbey of Wilton, where she learned to speak several languages including Latin, French, Danish and Irish.
 Contemporaries described her as pious, well mannered and adept at embroidery and weaving, she was also accomplished at grammar, rhetoric, arithmetic and astronomy.
 Edith retained a fondness for Wilton Abbey, and in later years rebuilt its church in stone.

 When Harthacnut, the son of King Canute died in 1042, Godwine supported the claim of Ethelred the Redeless' last surviving son Edward the Confessor to the throne.
 Edward had spent most of the previous thirty years in Normandy.
 His reign restored the native royal house of Wessex to the throne of England.